 Cobra Pose (Bhujangasana):

 Cobra Pose (Bhujangasana) is a vital exercise.
 It is a very easy one as well.
-That is the beauty of this exercise !
+That is the beauty of this exercise!
 Anybody can practice this very easily.
-Perhaps this is the Easiest form of backbend possible in yoga lexicon !
+Perhaps this is the Easiest form of backbend possible in the yoga lexicon!
 It can be done in a combination with Locust Pose (Shalbhasana).
-But Locust pose creates pressures on heart and lungs.
+But the Locust pose creates pressures on the heart and lungs.
 So you must be very careful about practicing Locust Pose(Shalvasana).
 I personally practice Bow Pose (Dhanurasana) after Cobra Pose(Bhujangasana).